berenicechisholm9/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Then, break down each task into smaller, manageable steps, which will make it easier to stay focused and avoid feeling overwhelmed.

 Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
 These tools can help organize your thoughts and make your workflow more structured.
 Set reminders and deadlines for each step, so you stay on track and don't forget anything important.
 Additionally, use time tracking tools like Toggl or RescueTime to analyze your productivity and identify areas for improvement.

+# 2023-12-10
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
+Focusing on optimization before the code is fully functional can lead to unnecessary complexity and actually hinder overall progress.
+It's better to write clear, readable code first and optimize later if needed.